DJSeb/kernel-shark-sebanek-gh-mirror/README.md

   - [x] Couplebreak
   - [x] NUMA Topology Views
 - [x] Revise README and other non-code parts of repository to reflect project extensions
-- [ ] _("Optional")_ Create proper design documents
+- [LATER] _("Optional")_ Create proper design documents
   - Would be quite good to include in technical documentation

 _Non-software goal - write survey paper:_

-- [ ] Survey paper
+- [x] Survey paper
-  - [ ] Stack tracing (in Linux)
+  - [x] Stack tracing (in Linux)
     - Mostly basics, some more info about KernelShark's stack tracer
     - Mainly to set context for the project
-  - [ ] Basic visualizations of trace data
+  - [x] Basic visualizations of trace data
     - Not exclusive to stack tracing, but mostly about it
-  - [ ] Theoretical part of KernelShark
+  - [x] Theoretical part of KernelShark
-    - [ ] Basic overview of design
+    - [x] Basic overview of design
-    - [ ] How is it visualizing the data?
+    - [x] How is it visualizing the data?
-    - [ ] What are the limitations?
+    - [x] What are the limitations?
       - I.e. why make the project in the first place?
-    - [ ] What is the job of plugins? / Removing limitations
+    - [x] What is the job of plugins? / Removing limitations
-  - [ ] Theoretical part of Stacklook, Naps, NoBoxes & KShark modifications
+  - [x] Theoretical part of Stacklook, Naps & KShark modifications
-    - [ ] Overview of piece of SW's design
+    - [x] Overview of piece of SW's design
       - Should be included in the documentation
-    - [ ] Purpose & limits
+    - [x] Purpose & limits
-    - [ ] Results of implementation
+    - [x] Results of implementation
-      - [ ] "Ultra-documentation" - user, design and maybe interesting parts
+      - [x] "Ultra-documentation" - user, design and maybe interesting parts of technical
-            of technical
-      - [ ] "How was development?
+      - [x] "How was development?
 What interesting things happened?"
-    - [ ] Extensions
+    - [x] Extensions